-Today in our society, we seem to be inundated with visual images of human sexuality.
+Society today seems inundated with visual images of human sexuality.
 You see it everywhere: ads in the newspaper, scenes on television and in movies, magazines, the Internet, and on the street—people wearing tight or skimpy clothing that screams, "Look at me!"
 It all encourages roving eyes and roving minds.
-Is all this perfectly harmless, or does it have a potential impact that is harmful if left unchecked?
+Is all this perfectly harmless, or does it have a potentially harmful impact if left unchecked?

 Christ stated in Mathew 5:28: "But I say to you that whoever looks at a woman to lust for her has already committed adultery with her in his heart."